pampyn/pampyn/README.md

 - 👀 I’m interested in coding and learning everything about the online world.
 - 🌱 I’m currently learning how to code and run discord bots all by myself.
 - 💞️ I’m looking to maybe collaborate on some projects?
 - 📫 How to reach me?
-Instagram: pampynmgmt / p20.e7v
+Instagram: pv21.v7  |  Twitter: pampynnn

 <!---
 pampyn/pampyn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.